 Review of national neurology practice surveys indicate that clinical neurophysiology procedures are performed by a large proportion of practicing US neurologists.
 Many of these practitioners have little or no formal training (e.g. fellowship) in clinical neurophysiology.
 Many clinical neurophysiology procedures (e.g. evoked potentials, invasive EEG) are performed at low volume at most centers and a forum for review and hands-on interpretation is essential to improve and maintain competence in these areas.
-A literature review was performed for new research and clinical findings in clinical neurophysiology, Several specific topics where there are significant gaps between current practice and ideal practice were identified via review of the literature, review of clinical neurophysiology fellowship curricula, discussions with experts in clinical neurophysiology, and surveys of ACNS members and Annual Meeting attendees.
+Several specific topics where there are significant gaps between current practice and ideal practice were identified via review of the literature, review of clinical neurophysiology fellowship curricula, discussions with experts in clinical neurophysiology, and surveys of ACNS members and Annual Meeting attendees.